"And we arrive here from Elat, a torturous twisting river-flow tunnel; depending upon ask Ma'am?? Ma'am Herthurnity // the Ma'am of my Ma'ametteness.

-When I was four or five I had a fever dream, in my parents big double bed.
+When I was four of five, I had a fever dream, in my parents big double bed.
 I dreamed I was a ball of cotton rolling on a white plain, trying to get through the

 Eye of a

-I was sleeping in a tiny room, not spending much time there otherwise, on Page Street, one block north of Haight and one block west of Ashbury close to Clayton.
-Every room in the place was rented, which in those days was called a rooming house or cheap housing for the poor.
-There was a big kitchen in the back with a view of the backyard and had a nice feeling to it, with Victorian wood-work and windows.
-I would make breakfast there every morning, mostly in those days bacon, eggs with bread and coffee or tea.
-I spent all my days wandering around in Golden Gate Park by myself that summer.
+I was sleeping in a tiny room, not spending much time there otherwise, on Page Street, one block north of Haight, and one block west of Ashbury close to Clayton.
+Every room in the place was rented, which in those days was called a rooming house, as cheap housing for the poor.
+There was a big kitchen in the back with a view of the backyard, and had a nice feeling to it, with Victorian wood-work and windows.
+I used it to make breakfast there every morning, mostly in those days bacon, eggs with bread and coffee or tea.
+I spent all my days wandering around in Golden Gate Park by myself.